 Analyzing ArcelorMittal's Unusual Options Activity

-Shares of ArcelorMittal (NYSE:MT) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $32.01.
+ArcelorMittal (NYSE:MT) shares experienced unusual options activity on Thursday.
+The stock price moved up to $35.18 following the option alert.

 - Option Type: TRADE